codegrann/codegrann/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about front-end web development, feel free to <a href="mailto:omondihills02@gmail.com">contact me through email</a> me.
+If you have any questions about front-end web development, feel free to <a href="mailto:hillaryomondi.dev@gmail.com">contact me through email</a> me.

-You can hire me as a freelancer on <a href="https://www.fiverr.com/hillaryomond">Fiverr</a>, <a href="">Upwork</a> or <a href="https://www.linkedin.com/in/hillaryomondi/">LinkedIn</a> to develop and deploy your project on the web.
+You can hire me as a freelancer on <a href="https://www.linkedin.com/in/hillaryomondi/">LinkedIn</a> to develop and deploy your project on the web.

   </td>
   <td width="50%" valign="top">